|

 Fuller Goldeen Gallery, San Francisco, California

-1983 Asher/Faure Gallery, Los Angeles, California
+1983 New Paintings, Asher/Faure Gallery, Los Angeles, California

 Craig Kauffman, Faith and Charity in Hope Gallery, Hope, Idaho